BeTechBo/Linux-process-manager/README.md

 [ ] Network Monitoring: Add socket tracking to identify processes consuming high bandwidth.

 [ ] Daemon Mode: Allow the tool to run in the background as a systemd service.

+👥 Contributors
+This project was developed as a group collaboration for the Operating Systems course (Fall 2025).

+Ebram Raafat: Implemented the PCB structure, Context Switching logic, and CLI.

+[Teammate Name]: Implemented the [Specific Feature].

+⚠️ Academic Integrity Disclaimer
+This project was created for the Operating Systems course (Fall 2025).
+It is published here for educational and portfolio purposes only.
+Current students should not copy this code for their own assignments, as it may violate the University's Academic Integrity policy.